 What is Learning for Sustainability and ‘Connecting Classrooms’?

-This professional learning initiative by the University of Edinburgh in partnership with the British Council, is a timely opportunity for teachers to grapple with what LfS means, what existing and new skills and knowledge are required, and how this might all look in the your school context.
+This professional learning initiative by the University of Edinburgh in partnership with the British Council, was an opportunity for teachers to grapple with what LfS means, what existing and new skills and knowledge are required, and how this might have looked in the your school context.
 Connecting directly with Curriculum for Excellence, involvement will enable you to effectively plan for and implement Learning for Sustainability approaches in your school in ways that will significantly enhance the educational experience of learners.
-Engagement with this course will also inform a teacher’s Professional Review and Development (PRD) and Professional Update (PU) for GTCS registration.
-This is a GTCS accredited programme and your engagement in the programme could, in time, lead to Professional Recognition from the GTCS.
+Engagement with this course informed a teacher’s Professional Review and Development (PRD) and Professional Update (PU) for GTCS registration.
+It was a GTCS accredited programme.

 - critically consider the nature of teaching and learning within the context of Learning for Sustainability which includes Sustainable Development Education, Outdoor Learning and Global Learning.

 - in the context of the British Council’s Core Skills, reflect critically on developing the skills and dispositions required of teachers and learners related to Learning for Sustainability.